John Azor Kellogg: Civil War service

-Kellogg was wounded on May 5, 1864, during the Battle of the Wilderness, and was believed dead.
+Kellogg was wounded on May 5, 1864, during the Battle of the Wilderness, and was initially reported dead.
 He had actually been taken prisoner.
 He was held in Virginia for a time, then transferred to Georgia.
 He escaped while en route to Charleston, South Carolina, but was pursued and recaptured.
 On October 15, while being transferred from Charleston to Columbia, South Carolina, Kellogg escaped again.
 This time he successfully reached Union forces near Calhoun, Georgia, having traveled 350 miles after his escape.

 While a prisoner of war, Kellogg had been promoted to major and then lieutenant colonel.
-In December 1864 he was made colonel of the 6th Wisconsin Volunteer Regiment.
+In December 1864, he was made colonel of the 6th Wisconsin Infantry Regiment, following the resignation of Rufus Dawes.
 On February 28, 1865, Kellogg was placed in command of the Iron Brigade.
 He commanded the brigade through the Appomattox Campaign at the close of the war and mustered out in August 1865.
-He was subsequently given a brevet to brigadier general in recognition for his service.
+He was subsequently awarded an honorary brevet to brigadier general in recognition of his service.

 Postbellum years

-After the war, Kellogg moved to La Crosse, Wisconsin, and served as a U.S. Pension Agent for La Crosse from 1866 to 1875.
-In 1875, Kellogg moved with his family to Wausau, Wisconsin, to return to his law practice.
-Kellogg remained active with the Republican Party throughout his life, and, in 1878, was elected to the Wisconsin State Senate, defeating Democrat M. H. Wadleigh.
+After the war, Kellogg moved to La Crosse, Wisconsin, and served as a U.S. Pension Agent in La Crosse from 1866 to 1875.
+In 1875, Kellogg moved with his family to Wausau, Wisconsin, and resumed practicing law.
+Kellogg remained active with the Republican Party throughout his life, and, in 1878, was elected to the Wisconsin Senate, defeating Democrat M. H. Wadleigh.
+Politically, Kellogg was described as a Radical Republican.

+Kellogg died of a heart attack in February 1883, at age 54.
+He was buried in Wausau, but later his body was re-interred in Faribault, Minnesota, where his eldest daughter, Ida, was then residing.

+Personal life and family

+In 1852, Kellogg married Adelaide Worthington of Prairie du Sac.
+They had five children, but at least one died in childhood.